metablaster/WindowsFirewallRuleset/Modules/Ruleset.Firewall/Help/en-US/Export-FirewallRule.md

 ## SYNOPSIS

-Exports firewall rules to a CSV or JSON file.
+Exports firewall rules to a CSV or JSON file

 ## SYNTAX